c0smin27/C-Programming/README.md

 # C Programming

-## Various exercises and applications for the C programming language
+## A collection of various exercises and applications for the C programming language.